julianosena/auditable/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps To Reproduce**
-I have a **runnable test case ** which isolates the bug and allows Javers Core Team to easily reproduce it.
+I have a **runnable test case ** which isolates the bug and allows ItauAuditable Core Team to easily reproduce it.
 I have pushed this test case to my fork of this repository:

 https://github.com/javers/javers/tree/master/itau-auditable-core/src/test/groovy/org/javers/core/cases/MyTestCase.groovy

-**Javers' Version**
+**ItauAuditable' Version**
 5.**